ihouwat/pygame-learning/005_same_again/scratchpad.md

 	- DONE colored items
 	- DONE grayscale items
 	- voice only target item

+- refactor by moving classes into separate files
 - download more pngs and add attributions
 - add the menu
 - add languages